Federal Work-Study Program

 School of the Arts Artists' Resource Center (ARC)

 The Artists’ Resource Center and Office of SoA Career Services is located at the School of the Arts Dean’s Office in 305 Dodge Hall.
 This artist-oriented center tailors career development programs and services to meet the needs of students from the School of the Arts.
 The primary goal is to provide services and artists’ resources that will thoroughly prepare students for successful careers in professional practice, teaching, producing and many other opportunities.
-The office, working in conjunction with Columbia’s Center for Career Education, offers a complete range of resources and career services including career development workshops, internship programs, mentorship programs and job search services.
+The office, offers a complete range of resources and career services including career development workshops, internship programs, mentorship programs and job search services.
 Students also have the opportunity to more fully experience their craft of choice by participating in one of the many professional development programs offered within each of the school’s four programs.

 The ARC website provides updated information on funding and professional development opportunities.
 Students and alumni can access the site to search for scholarships, grants, fellowships, residencies and employment.
 This database is only accessible by matriculated students.